devcontainers/images/src/base-alpine/README.md

 - `mcr.microsoft.com/devcontainers/base:alpine-3.15`
 - `mcr.microsoft.com/devcontainers/base:alpine-3.14`

-Refer to [the guidance](https://containers.dev/guide/dockerfile) for more details.
+Refer to [this guide](https://containers.dev/guide/dockerfile) for more details.

 You can decide how often you want updates by referencing a [semantic version](https://semver.org/) of each image.
 For example: